About Penn and Associates, Inc.

 and necessary degree of precision.

-Penn and Associates can weight single variables or multiple variable to
+Penn and Associates can weight single variables or multiple variables

 under represented in the sample.
 Weighting can also be used to alter